SamuelTrahanNOAA/ufs-gource/README.md

 Unified Forecast System Gource Video Generator
 ==============================================

-These scripts generate a 4k Gource visualization video of the UFS Weather Model and its components.
+These configurable scripts generate a Gource visualization of the UFS Weather Model and its components.

+## Requirements

+### Suggested Resolution

+I strongly recommend generating the full-resolution (4k) video since Google can't process lower resolutions effectively.
+Google will convert this to lower-resolution videos.
+The 1080p (HD) video Google genertes is of high quality, and the 720p still allows usernames to be clearly visible.

-### Requirements
+### System Requirements for Full Resolution VIdeo

 Most laptops are not suitable to run this.
 You need a workstation or server.
 A full node on a cloud provider or supercomputer should be sufficient.

+For the 4k video:

 - 32 GB of RAM
 - 1 GB of disk